Overview

 The PhD programme

-Duration: At a minimum, a full time PhD candidate is registered academically for two years and a part time candidate for three years.
-Usually the degree takes longer than this minimum period to complete, and more realistically requires registration for five years to complete the degree which consists of 360 credits or 3 600 notional hours.
-This amounts to spending an average of almost 15 hours a week for 50 weeks of the year, over a five year period.
+Duration: A full-time PhD candidate is registered academically for two years at minimum and a part-time candidate for at least three years.
+Usually, the degree takes longer than this minimum period to complete and more realistically, requires registration for five years to complete.
+The degree consists of 360 credits or 3,600 notional hours.
+This amounts to spending an average of almost 15 hours a week for 50 weeks of the year over a five-year period.